Published December 9, 2025 · Last Updated: December 9, 2025

 The Weber Genesis E-335 continues to dominate the mid-tier gas category with its PureBlu burner system, powerful sear station, and Weber Crafted accessory compatibility.

 During our spring block party cooks we seared twelve ribeyes while finishing vegetables on the side burner, giving the neighborhood a consistent restaurant-quality result.
-If you want more menu inspiration, peek at our smoker rub recipes and outdoor dining checklist.
+For complete outdoor dining setup, our patio furniture guide covers seating and tables that pair perfectly with grilling areas.
+If you're planning larger gatherings, check out our outdoor entertainment guides for creating the perfect backyard experience.

 My Testing Experience